DEAL OR NO DEAL · 2024

 Who We Were Designing For

-The product's fastest-growing segment was 25-34 year old- mobile-first, playing in short frequent sessions, and comparing every product experience to the best apps on their phone.
-60% of users are female.
-80% play at least once a week.
+The fastest-growing segment was 25–34, mobile-first, engaging in short frequent sessions, and comparing every product experience to the best apps on their phone.
+60% of users were female.
+80% engaged at least once a week.
+When the UI felt confusing or dated, they left.
+With no path forward after a session ended, they didn't come back.

 Weather app image